Who is a First-Generation College Student?

 Find answers to your questions on our First-Generation Student Resource Guide.

-Washburn University is a NASPA First-Gen Forward Institution, one of 80 universities in the nation recognized for its high-impact programs for first-generation students in the inaugural 2019-2020 cohort.
+Washburn University was recognized as a NASPA First-Gen Forward Institution in the inaugural 2019-2020 cohort, one of 80 universities in the nation recognized for its high-impact programs for first-generation students.

 FAQ – Resource Guides to assist in your engagement with our first-generation students at Washburn University.
 These guides are made available by the Title III Strengthening Institutions Grant and sponsored by the Center for Teaching Excellence and Learning.